vandydata/vcmr/README.md

 > Jennifer:
 > Attached is version 8 of the VCMR.
 I have added two new columns, but that is just for my information.
 I have been working with the MGI to get strain names and strain MGI IDs for the lines we have in the repository.
 Those two columns (Strain MGI Allele Name & Strain MGI allele ID) do not have to be included in the data shown on the VCMR.

+### 2025-06-27 - VCMRv9

+- VCMRv9: 19 new rows
+- Made the Primary citation (and primary citation 2) say “Not published” instead of Not provided
+-